 Part IX: Violence against Women Act (VAWA): Notification, Documentation, Confidentiality.
 This part contains key terms used in VAWA and describes requirements related to notifying families and owners about their rights and responsibilities under VAWA; requesting documentation from victims of domestic violence, dating violence, sexual assault and stalking; and maintaining the confidentiality of information obtained from victims.

-Part X: Conflic policies in conr nection with all OHA admi nistered Sec tion 8 progr ams.
+Part X: Conflict of Interest Policy.
+This part describes OHA's conflict of interest policies in connection with all OHA administered Section 8 programs.